How to self-publish a book ... and who should be doing it

 If you go ahead with the printer's quote, they will produce the specified quantity of books and ship them to your delivery address.
 You still have to sell them, which is covered in another article.

 On the other hand, if you go the POD route you can expect to pay a setup fee but afterwards you can order books one at a time.
-Expect to pay a much higher price per book, but it's cheaper overall if you only have a small market.
-Some of these companies will also list your book with online retailers like Amazon and Barnes & Noble, giving you a way to sell online.
-Lulu seems to be getting good press from those who have used the service.
-For a short run of books (e.g. 200+) in Australia, try Griffin Digital (formerly Dbooks).
-For print on demand (i.e. no minumum quantities) try Equilibrium Books
+Many of these companies will also list your book with online retailers like Amazon and Barnes & Noble, giving you a way to sell online.
+Amazon's Createspace seem to be getting good press from those who have used them.
+And if you want to set yourself up as a publisher with your own ISBNs, your own imprint and so on, then Lightning Source would be my choice.
+(They now print in Australia, as well as the UK and US.)

 So, if you want your book stocked in more than just your local bookstore, self-publishing is not the way to go.
 POD publishers is a term now used to lump together all the companies which will happily print illiterate scribble provided they get paid.
 Cluey bookstore owners know the names of all these companies, and will be reluctant to order books from them unless it's one copy for a customer who pays up front.
 (One of the problems with POD is that bookstores cannot return unsold books, something all major publishers allow.)